Find Trade Colleges

 Our 2023 rankings named Galveston College the best value school in Texas for allied health professions students working on their undergraduate certificate.
 Located in the town of Galveston, Galveston College is a public college with a small student population.

-Galveston College undergraduate students pay an average of $3,266 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Galveston College are $3,266 per year.
 Allied Health majors at Galveston College take out an average of $8,120 in student loans while working on their Undergraduate Certificate.

 Galveston College did well in our overall quality rankings, too.
 It placed #5 on our Best Allied Health Professions Undergraduate Certificate Trade Schools in Texas list.

-In-state tuition fees for undergraduate students at Lamar State College - Port Arthur are $1,770 per year.
+The average tuition and fees for an in-state undergraduate at Lamar State College - Port Arthur are $1,770 a year.

-Full Allied Health Professions at Lamar State College - Port Arthur Report
+Read full report on Allied Health Professions at Lamar State College - Port Arthur

 In-state tuition fees for undergraduate students at El Centro College are $4,050 per year.
 After completing their Undergraduate Certificate, allied health graduates from El Centro College carry an average student debtload of $10,813.

-El Centro College also took the #1 spot in our Best Allied Health Professions Undergraduate Certificate Trade Schools in Texas rankings.
+El Centro College also made our Best Allied Health Professions Undergraduate Certificate Trade Schools in Texas list, coming in at #1.

 Collin County Community College District undergraduate students pay an average of $3,514 in in-state tuition and fees each year.